The Waddle and Cluck is an Amazon Associate. We earn a commission for qualifying purchases.

 Instructions

-• Bring a medium pot of salted water to a boil.
-Wash and dry produce. • Trim and thinly slice scallions, separating whites from greens.
+Bring a medium pot of salted water to a boil.
+Wash and dry the produce.
+Trim and thinly slice scallions, separating whites from greens.
+Grate the ginger if not pre-grated.

-• Heat a drizzle of oil in a large pan over medium-high heat.
-Add beef*; cook, breaking up meat into pieces, until browned and cooked through, 4-6 minutes.
-TIP: If there’s excess grease in your pan, carefully pour it out. • Stir in scallion whites and cabbage; cook until tender, 2-3 minutes.
+Heat a drizzle of oil in a large pan over medium-high heat.
+Add ground beef and cook, breaking it up into small pieces, until fully browned and cooked through, 4–6 minutes.
+Drain excess grease if needed.

 • Author: Lindsey Chastain